brandawg/Cranfield_Thesis_Template/README.md

 Produces the output: _Mixed references example:equations (1.1), (1.3) and (1.4) and figure 1.1._

 # Bibliography
-The Cranfield thesis template recommends authoryear style, with citations placed in (parentheses).
-Or numeric references with citations placed in [parentheses].
+The Cranfield thesis template recommends either *author-year* style, with citations placed in (parentheses) or *numeric* references with citations placed in [parentheses].

 In your preamble add the following,
 ```